radumas/crowdmap-basic/README.md

         }
       });
     ```
 4. After each new drawing is inserted, the data from the `drawnItems` layer is passed to the `CartoDBData` layer without re-querying the database.
 This does mean that a user **won't** see others' edits to the map after load.
-See Mike Foster's [tutorial](http://duspviz.mit.edu/web-map-workshop/cartodb-data-collection/#) for the easy fix to reload the data from CartoDB after every draw.
+See Mike Foster's [tutorial](http://duspviz.mit.edu/web-map-workshop/cartodb-data-collection/#) for the easy fix to reload the data from Carto after every draw.
     ```javascript
-    // Transfer drawing to the CartoDB layer var newData = layer.toGeoJSON();
+    // Transfer drawing to the Carto layer var newData = layer.toGeoJSON();
       newData.properties.description = description.value;
       newData.properties.name = username.value;